-For the year ended December 31, 2020, the reclassifications resulted from the sale of a 25% plus one ruble interest in the charter capital of Yandex.
+The Group reclassified the loss of RUB 893 out of accumulated other comprehensive income for the year ended December 31, 2020, reflecting the sale of a 25% plus one ruble interest in the charter capital of Yandex.
 Money.
+There were no reclassifications in the years ended December 31, 2021 and 2022.

-5. DERIVATIVE AND NON-DERIVATIVE FINANCIAL INSTRUMENTS
+5. DERIVATIVE FINANCIAL INSTRUMENTS

-The Company does not enter into derivative arrangements for trading or speculative purposes.
-However, some of the Company's contracts have embedded derivatives that are bifurcated and accounted for separately from the host agreements.

-The Company uses derivative financial instruments to protect the Company from the risk that the future U.S. dollar-denominated cash flows related to the purchases of its servers and network equipment will be adversely affected by changes in the exchange rates.

-The Company recognizes such derivative instruments as either assets or liabilities on the consolidated balance sheets at fair value and records changes in the fair value of the derivatives in the consolidated balance sheets through accumulated other comprehensive income.
+The Group does not enter into derivative arrangements for trading or speculative purposes.
+However, some of the Group's contracts have embedded derivatives that are bifurcated and accounted for separately from the host agreements.
+The Group uses derivative financial instruments to protect the Group from the risk that the future U.S. dollar-denominated cash flows related to the purchases of its servers and network equipment will be adversely affected by changes in the exchange rates.
+The Group recognizes such derivative instruments as either assets or liabilities on the consolidated balance sheets at fair value and records changes in the fair value of the derivatives in the consolidated balance sheets through accumulated other comprehensive income.

-The Company entered into derivative arrangements for the total amount of nil and RUB 6,255 (\$84.2) for the years ended December 31, 2020 and 2021, respectively.
-No derivatives were recognized as of December 31, 2020 and 2021.
+The Group entered into derivative arrangements for the total amount of RUB 6,255 and nil for the years ended December 31, 2021 and 2022, respectively.
+The Group did not have any derivatives as of December 31, 2021 and 2022.